 Anyway, we got back home after what felt like a month away and the yard weeds were knee high.
 So, early on Sunday morning I went out to tackle them and while pulling fresh, happy weeds from next to our newly built foundation, I found a little thing:

 As you can see it’s very weather-worn and if it didn’t have a punch in the middle, I probably would have overlooked it.
 The more I examined it, the more I felt like it had the word “PORTLAND” stamped on it.
 On the other side, I could read “FOR.”
 I brought it inside and asked my kid to dig out her kid-microscope so we could examine it and we determined that it was something interesting.
 I started thinking maybe a trolley token of some sort.
 There used to be trolley lines criss-crossing Portland including out to our neck of the woods.
-Right now, the City is digging deep to finally pull the remaining trolley tracks out of SE 50th – a bit of history gone forever.
+Right now, the City is digging deep to finally pull the some of the remaining trolley tracks out of SE 52nd – a bit of history gone forever.

 We did some pencil and paper rubbings on it and it looked like the back side said “GOOD FOR.”
 We started Googling for vintage trolley tokens and bingo!
 If it was a pristine token, we would have been able to read: “Portland Traction Co.; Good For One Fare.”
 Further reading revealed that these particular tokens were in play for about a decade, from the mid-1940s to mid 1950s and good for busses and trolleys.
 Our little home was built in the early 1950s, right in the middle of this time period, so I have to imagine that this token came from a worker who had some part in building our house.
 I do hope they were able to get home safely that night!